 No person shall discharge or cause to be discharged any unpolluted waters such as stormwater, ground water, roof rain, subsurface, drainage or collecting water to any sanitary sewer.
 If your sump pump or roof drains are connected to the sanitary sewer system, this must cease immediately.

 Clean, unpolluted water from sump pumps or rain gutters cannot be discharged into the sanitary sewer utility.
-Treatment of these waste streams is expensive and the Green Bay Metropolitan Sewerage District expects these costs to continue to rise as they begin a Capital Improvement Project.
+Treatment of these waste streams is expensive and the NEW Water (Formerly Green Bay Metropolitan Sewerage District) expects these costs to continue to rise as they begin a Capital Improvement Project.
 Storm water must be handled by storm water management systems to reduce the burden on our sanitary sewer system and keep our sewer rates low.
 For more information on clean water discharges, click here.